COMS-BC3997-SP23/website-cc4672/README.md

   <summary>March</summary>
   <h6>Weeks 8-12</h6>
   Due to midterms, my progress got slowed and I didn't accomplish as much as expected.
 It's also the midterm presentation, so I was busy doing that.
-  **Please see "Project Midterm Status.pdf" in the Midterm Folder for the part of the research conducted.
-The file includes both the research done on algorithmic trading and history of technology in finance**: [Background Research]( https://github.com/COMS-BC3997-SP23/website-cc4672/blob/main/Midterm/Project%20Midterm%20Status.pdf)
+**Please see in the Midterm Folder for midterm project status update, which was an in-class presentation**: ["Project Midterm Status.pdf"]( https://github.com/COMS-BC3997-SP23/website-cc4672/blob/main/Midterm/Project%20Midterm%20Status.pdf)

 </details>